felixdivo/ros2-easy-test/README.md

 ## Examples

 The following two examples show off the usage of the Python decorators `@with_single_node` and `@with_launch_file`, which provide the core functionality of this package.
-To get a better grasp of their inner workings, have a look at their implementation [here](ros2_easy_test/decorators.py).
+To get a better understanding of their inner workings, please have a look at their implementation [here](ros2_easy_test/decorators.py).
 Besides the simple examples here, you can embed everything in `unittest.TestCase` as well.
 To check out how, have a look at the provided [tests/](tests/) for some advanced examples.

 ### Testing a Node

-Simple settings where a single node shall be tested can make use of the decorator `@with_single_node` as in the following example.
+Simple settings where a single node shall be tested can use the decorator `@with_single_node` as in the following example.

 ```python
 from ros2_easy_test import ROS2TestEnvironment, with_launch_file, with_single_node